FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: FeynKrack: Motivation and foundational concepts

 where

-$g$ may now be interpreted as a Radon-Nikodym derivative.
-In our worldview, $g$ may also be treated as a probability density over $\Omega$ describing the number density (per unit volume) of macroscopic bonds.
+$w$ may be interpreted as a Radon-Nikodym derivative.
+We introduce a probability density $g$ over $\Omega$, corresponding to the density of $P$ and describing the number density (per unit volume) of macroscopic bonds.
 In the absence of damage, the measure $P$ is the trivial identity, i.e. $P(d\Lambda_0)=d\Lambda_0$.
 At this stage, microcracks have not yet formed at a material point $\boldsymbol{x}$ so that the issue of non-local interaction with a degraded neighborhood does not arise.
 However, as microcracks form at $\boldsymbol{x}$ and spread as a function of time, the associated density $g$ has a non-uniform (e.g. hump-like) structure around $\boldsymbol{x}$ whilst continuing to decrease, perhaps until a critical limit is reached when the body is macroscopically (i.e. visibly) fractured.
 Accordingly, $g$ should not be treated as a normalizable probability density so that the progressive decrease in the macroscopic bond density could be modeled through an appropriate killing rate.
 However, in the absence of any prior constraints based on the mechanics of deformation and damage, the \textit{a-priori} evolution of microcracks and hence the loss of macroscopic bonds is assumed as purely diffusive.
 In such a case, the density $g$ satisfies the diffusion equation, i.e. the Fokker-Planck equation for 3D Brownian motion.
 This is clearly unphysical, as microcracks do not usually diffuse through the solid like a drop of ink does in water.
 Our idea is to introduce an extra term into this evolution, which signifies a killing rate of the measure of macroscopic bonds consistent with the known mechanics of quasi-brittle damage.